AshleyMirandaMakes/Plant-It/README.md

 node index.js
 ```

-The app should be up and running!
+This should get your app up and running!
+Feel free to use add yourself as a user, and find a new plant for your home!